andijakl/ParentActivityPlanner/README.md

           }
         ]
       }
-      // Remove the "functions" section if you are not using SSR Cloud Functions }
+    }
     ```
-    The rewrite rule ensures that all paths are served by `index.html`, allowing Next.js client-side router to handle them.
+    The `"rewrites"` rule is essential for a Single Page Application (SPA) like this Next.js app.
+It ensures that all navigation requests are handled by `index.html`, allowing the Next.js client-side router to manage the routes correctly.

 5.  **Deploy to Firebase Hosting:**
     ```bash
     firebase deploy --only hosting
     ```
+    After deployment, access your app at the provided Firebase Hosting URL (e.g., `your-project-id.web.app`).
+Remember to add this URL to your Firebase Authentication authorized domains.

-**Other Static Hosting Options:**
+### Other Static Hosting Options

-You can also deploy the contents of the `out/` directory to other static hosting providers like Vercel (select "Other" framework type), Netlify, GitHub Pages, etc. Ensure they are configured to handle Single Page Applications (SPAs) correctly (usually by redirecting all paths to `index.html`).
+You can also deploy the contents of the `out/` directory to other static hosting providers like Vercel (select "Other" framework type), Netlify, GitHub Pages, etc. Ensure they are configured to handle Single Page Applications (SPAs) correctly, usually by setting up a rewrite rule similar to the Firebase one (redirecting all paths to `index.html`).

-**Continuous Deployment (CI/CD) - Example with GitHub Actions for Firebase Hosting:**
+### Continuous Deployment (CI/CD) - Example with GitHub Actions for Firebase Hosting

 1.  **Push your code** to a GitHub repository.
 2.  **Set up GitHub Actions:** Create a `.github/workflows/firebase-deploy.yml` file:
     ```yaml
-    name: Deploy to Firebase Hosting
+    name: Deploy to Firebase Hosting on Push

     on:
       push: